KRKO: Early broadcasts

 From 1912 to 1927 radio communication in the United States was regulated by the Department of Commerce, and originally there were no formal requirements for stations.
 Most operated under Amateur and Experimental licenses, making broadcasts intended for the general public.
 In order to provide a common standard, the department issued a regulation effective December 1, 1921, requiring that broadcasting stations would now have to hold a Limited Commercial license that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".

 The first Everett broadcasting station authorization was issued on June 12, 1922 to Kinney Brothers & Sipprell for KDZZ.
 It operated on 360 meters.
 Because there was only the single entertainment wavelength, stations in a given region had to develop timesharing arrangements for broadcasts on the shared 360 meter wavelength.

 KFBL

-The first license for KRKO's predecessor, KFBL, was issued on August 17, 1922.
-It was issued to the Leese Brothers and also broadcast on 360 meters, as Everett's second station.
-This original KFBL license is posted on a wall at the current station.
+The first license for the station, as KFBL, was issued on August 17, 1922.
+It was assigned to the Leese Brothers and also broadcast on 360 meters, as Everett's second station.
+The original KFBL license is posted on a wall at the current station.
 The KFBL call letters were randomly assigned from an alphabetical roster of available call signs.
 Otto and Robert Leese started the radio station on the second floor of their auto repair shop on 28th and Rucker in downtown Everett.

 In mid-1923, the station was assigned to 1340 kHz.
 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, KFBL was assigned to 1370 kHz, on a timesharing basis with KVL (later KEEN and KEVR) in Seattle.